Skip to content

 Espresso pulls too fast and tastes sour

 Under-extraction.
 The grind is too coarse for your coffee.
-Drop 1 number in the espresso zone (finer) and try again.
-If you're already at position 5-6 and it still pulls fast, check your dose (might be too low) or your water temperature.
+Drop 1 number (finer) and try again.
+If you're already at position 1-2 and it still pulls fast, check your dose (might be too low) or your water temperature.

 Espresso pulls too slow and tastes bitter